 Katana Graph Engine

-The Katana Graph Engine [9, 10] executes graph analytics applications on heterogeneous clusters of CPUs and GPUs, providing industry-leading performance and capability even on the largest graphs.
+The Katana Graph Engine [8, 10] executes graph analytics applications on heterogeneous clusters of CPUs and GPUs, providing industry-leading performance and capability even on the largest graphs.
 Scale-out provides more aggregate computational power and DRAM for analyzing properties of large graphs than is possible on a single machine.
-In addition, each machine in the cluster can read in a portion of the graph from secondary storage in parallel with other machines, which provides more aggregate bandwidth for loading the graph into memory.
+In addition, each machine in the cluster can read a portion of the graph from secondary storage in parallel with other machines, which provides more aggregate bandwidth for loading the graph into memory.

 On CPUs, the Katana runtime system optimizes program execution to exploit NUMA locality; for example, it performs NUMA-aware dynamic load balancing to ensure that computational load is spread out evenly between the cores of the CPU.
 On GPUs, the Katana graph engine incorporates performance optimizations for reducing the overhead of kernel launches and atomic operations.